-Clinical guidelines recommend that all patients who are diagnosed with OG cancer have a CT scan for initial assessment of the disease and to look for evidence of metastatic disease (spread to other parts of the body).
+Clinical guidelines recommend that all patients who are diagnosed with OG cancer have a CT scan for initial assessment of the disease and to look for evidence of spread to other parts of the body.

-The majority (95%) of patients in the audit had an initial CT scan.
+The majority (93%) of patients in the audit had an initial CT scan.
+This figure has increased from 86% in 2012.